 Note The KVP information can be displayed only for a NoSQL database.

 2 Extended feature section In this section, quick portals to extended features are provided.
 You can use those features by clicking the following icons:

-- : the Tables icon.
-You can click the icon to view table details.
+- : the Table List icon.
+You can click the icon to view table details on the Table List tab.
 Then, click the icon to return to the SQLConsole tab.

 - : the data analysis icon.
 You can click the icon to create a data analysis ticket.
 For more information, see Data analysis.

 Note The data analysis icon is displayed only for an ApsaraDB RDS for MySQL database.

 - : the Database Autonomy Service (DAS) service icon.
 You can click this icon to use the features of DAS, including quick diagnostics, real-time performance, instance session, and storage analysis.
 After you click this icon, you are navigated to the DAS console.
 For more information, see Real-time performance and View the session statistics of an ApsaraDB RDS for MySQL instance.

 - : the Sync Metadata icon.
 After you click this icon, DMS collects the latest metadata information of the database, such as tables, fields, indexes, and programmable objects.
 This helps you manage permissions on tables, fields, and programmable objects based on different security levels.
 For more information, see Metadata.